sneaky-potato/sneaky-potato.github.io/content/blog/whats-next.md

 > Everyday they drop a new bomb in this field, don't they?

-Anthropic just dropped another major development: they made AI agents create a c compiler which compiles Linux, Postgres, Redis and even Doom.
+Anthropic just dropped another major development: they made AI agents create a C compiler which compiles Linux, Postgres, Redis and even Doom.
 You can read about it [here](https://www.anthropic.com/engineering/building-c-compiler)

 ## Being ahead in curve